 - The transfer fees are very low (and you can skip them entirely with our special cheapo link)

-- Transfers arrive very quickly — my last UK -> Japan transfer took just 24 hours
+- Transfers arrive very quickly — my last UK to Japan money transfer took just 24 hours

 Not only that, they have a series of tools, graphs and facilities to help you make the most efficient foreign currency transfers.

 Another tool many people use is a “limit order”.
 This is when you specify the rate you want and your foreign exchange provider then watches the rates for you.
-If your rate goes to your desired level the provider purchases the currency at that rate.
-Limit orders are especially helpful because people cannot watch the actively fluctuating foreign exchange market all of the time, and so they might miss out on a favorably spiked or short-term exchange rate improvement.
+If the rate goes to your desired level, the provider purchases the currency at that rate.
+Limit orders are especially helpful because most people cannot watch the actively fluctuating foreign exchange market all of the time, and so they might miss out on a favorably spiked or short-term exchange rate improvement.

 OFX can help with all of these nifty strategies.

 Banks in Japan love charging their customers pointless fees and will often apply a receiving charge to release the funds to your bank account EVEN IF YOU ARE SENDING THE MONEY IN YEN!
-Many banks charge a ridiculous 3,000-4,000 yen to receive yen transfers.
-And if foreign currency amounts are transferred to yen accounts in Japan, the receiving bank will set the exchange rate to yen—and charge you another couple of thousand for the conversion.
+Many banks charge a ridiculous ¥2,000 to ¥4,000 to receive yen transfers.
+And if foreign currency amounts are transferred to yen accounts in Japan, the receiving bank will set the exchange rate to yen—and likely charge you another couple of thousand yen for the conversion.

-Shinsei Bank are popular (and unusual) because they tend not to charge receiving fees, while JP Post and SMBC are on the lower end of the fee scale, charging around 1,000-1,500 yen per transfer.
-Most other banks are squarely in the 4,000 yen+ bracket.
+Shinsei Bank are popular (and unusual) because they tend not to charge receiving fees (or rather, they might refund them, depending on your account), while JP Post and SMBC are on the lower end of the fee scale, charging around ¥1,000–¥1,500 per transfer.
+Most other banks are squarely in the ¥4,000+ bracket.

-One final means of sending money to Japan I should mention is using crypto currency.
-You’ve probably heard of Bitcoin and its Wild West tales of booms, busts and more booms—plus you may have heard about the demise of the MtGox Exchange, a company that was based in Shibuya.
+By now, you’ve most likely heard of Bitcoin and its Wild West tales of booms, busts and more booms—plus if you were interested early enough, you may have also heard about the spectacular demise of the MtGox Exchange, a company that was based in Shibuya.

-I used a site called bitbargain.co.uk to buy Bitcoins using a bank transfer from my UK account, I then sent the Bitcoins to my (now evaporated) MtGox account, which I withdrew to my JP Bank account as yen.
-I was actually able to beat the interbank rate by gambling on the Bitcoin vs JPY price going up in my favor—since Bitcoin is still pretty volatile it makes for fun gambling like this.
-But be warned, Bitcoin and crypto currencies in general are still quite new and risky; there are many ways to lose your coins, from price volatility to hacking to just forgetting your password/key.
+I used a site called Bit Bargain (shut down in December 2020) to buy Bitcoins using a bank transfer from my UK account; I then sent the Bitcoins to my (now evaporated) MtGox account, which I withdrew to my JP bank account as yen.
+I was usually able to beat the interbank rate by gambling that I’d be able to catch Bitcoin slightly higher vs JPY than when I started the transaction—since Bitcoin is extremely volatile, the price is constantly jittering up and down.
+But be warned, Bitcoin and cryptocurrencies in general are experimental, mostly unregulated and extremely risky; there are many ways to lose your coins, from price volatility to scams, hacking and just forgetting your password/key.

-Of course MTGox is no more (it shut down still owing its customers tens of millions of dollars), and a few years on Bitcoin is still pretty difficult to use —I wouldn’t recommend using it for currency transfer.
+Of course MTGox is no more — it shut down still owing its customers something of the order of hundreds of millions, or perhaps billions of dollars (if you take current Bitcoin prices over Japanese bankrupty law’s valuation of the lost assets), and Bitcoin is still pretty difficult to use — once again I wouldn’t recommend using it for currency transfer!